 Our uncertainty equality~\eqref{eq:mainResult} also gives insights for studying the monogamy of correlations.
 The basic idea of monogamy is that $A$'s entanglement with $B$ limits the degree to which $A$ can be entangled with a third system, $E$.
 There have been several statements of monogamy in the literature; however, a nice aspect of our results is the potential to state monogamy as an equation rather than an inequality.
-By invoking a slight extension of our main result, we can show that for any tripartite pure state $\rho_{ABE}$,
+We show that for any tripartite pure state $\rho_{ABE}$,

-where $D_{0}$ denotes the relative R\'enyi 0-entropy, and $H_{2}'$ is a variant of the R\'enyi 2-entropy (see Appendix for details).
-This relation states that Bob's uncertainty about a complete set of Alice's MUBs is a quantitative measure of the distance of $\rho_{AE}$ (Alice's and Eve's state) to the completely uncorrelated state.
-According to~\eqref{eqn10001}, Bob and Eve fight in a ``zero-sum game" to be correlated to Alice, i.e., any gain of knowledge about Alice's system by Bob forces Eve's state to get closer to being uncorrelated with Alice, and conversely any gain of distance from the uncorrelated state by Eve forces Bob to lose knowledge.
+where the infimum is over all quantum states $\sigma_{E}$, and $D_{\frac{1}{2}}$ denotes the relative R\'enyi $1/2$-entropy (see Appendix~\ref{app:monogamy} for details).
+This relation states that Bob's guessing probability for a complete set of Alice's MUBs is a quantitative measure of the distance of $\rho_{AE}$ (Alice's and Eve's state) to a completely uncorrelated state.
+According to~\eqref{eqn10001}, Bob and Eve fight in a ``zero-sum game'' to be correlated to Alice, i.e., any gain of knowledge about Alice's system by Bob forces Eve's state to get closer to being uncorrelated with Alice, and conversely any gain of distance from the uncorrelated state by Eve forces Bob to lose knowledge.

-We conclude by mentioning that the conditional R\'enyi 2-entropy is the relevant quantity in the study of classical and quantum randomness extractors against quantum side information.
-Randomness extractors are crucial objects in classical and quantum cryptography.
-Since our uncertainty equality~\eqref{eq:mainResult} connects the conditional R\'enyi 2-entropy of the pre-measurement state (the entanglement term) to the conditional R\'enyi 2-entropy of the post-measurement state (the uncertainty term), one expects that our main result~\eqref{eq:mainResult} shines some light on the relation between classical and quantum extractors.
-And indeed, our results can be used to get a new perspective on the results in~\cite{bfw12}, where security of the noisy storage model~\cite{Wullschleger09} was first linked to the quantum capacity.
+Finally, we remark that the conditional R\'enyi 2-entropy is an important quantity in the study of classical and quantum randomness extractors against quantum side information (see e.g.~\cite{TRSS10,Dup09}).
+Since our uncertainty equality~\eqref{eq:mainResult} connects the conditional R\'enyi 2-entropy of the pre-measurement state to the conditional R\'enyi 2-entropy of the post-measurement state, our main result~\eqref{eq:mainResult} shines some light on the relation between classical and quantum extractors.
+It can be used to get a new perspective on the results in~\cite{6670761}, where security of the noisy storage model~\cite{Wullschleger09} was first linked to the quantum capacity.